Cinematic style of Christopher Nolan: Themes

 In Inception, Nolan was inspired by lucid dreaming and dream incubation.
 The film's characters try to embed an idea in a person's mind without their knowledge, similar to Freud's theory that the unconscious influences one's behaviour without one's knowledge.
 Most of the film takes place in interconnected dream worlds; this creates a framework where actions in the real (or dream) worlds ripple across others.
 The dream is always in a state of emergence, shifting across levels as the characters navigate it.
 Like Memento and The Prestige, Inception uses metaleptic storytelling devices and follows Nolan's "auteur affinity of converting, moreover, converging narrative and cognitive values into and within a fictional story".

+Home is a recurring theme in Nolan’s films: After Bruce Wayne completes his training abroad in Batman Begins, he returns to Gotham City to fight crime; in Inception, Dom Cobb takes the mission solely so he can return to the U.S. to be at home with his children; in The Dark Knight Rises, the underground prison for the diabolical Bane represents both hell and home; in Interstellar, the astronauts set out to find a new home for humanity as Earth becomes uninhabitable; in Oppenheimer, the German Einstein advises the title character to fight against authoritarian tendencies in his homeland;.
+The Odyssey follows Odysseus as he attempts to return home.